 The other approach is to apply a voltage between a rotating drum covered by metal cones and a collector electrode.
 The cones are dipped in a polymer solution, and the electric field causes the solution to travel to the top of the cones, where it’s emitted toward the electrode as a fiber.
 That approach is erratic, however, and produces fibers of uneven lengths; it also requires voltages as high as 100,000 volts.

 Velásquez-García and his co-authors — Philip Ponce de Leon, a former master’s student in mechanical engineering; Frances Hill, a former postdoc in Velásquez-García’s group who’s now at KLA-Tencor; and Eric Heubel, a current postdoc — adapt the second approach, but on a much smaller scale, using techniques common in the manufacture of microelectromechanical systems to produce dense arrays of tiny emitters.
-The emitters’ small size reduces the voltage necessary to drive them and allows more of them to be packed together, increasing production rate.
+The emitters’ small size reduces the voltage necessary to drive them and allows more of them to be packed together, increasing the production rate.

 At the same time, a nubbly texture etched into the emitters’ sides regulates the rate at which fluid flows toward their tips, yielding uniform fibers even at high manufacturing rates.
 “We did all kinds of experiments, and all of them show that the emission is uniform,” Velásquez-García says.